ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupAddGuestAccess.rst

 .. option:: --account ACCOUNT

-   name of the other bastion account to add access to, he'll be given access to the GROUP key
+   name of the other bastion account to add access to, they'll be given access to the GROUP key

 .. option:: --host HOST|IP